hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    $ service ipsec restart
    ```

-1. The `vpnclient.p12` file should then be securely transferred to the VPN client device.
-Next, follow instructions for your operating system. **Note:** If you specified your server's DNS name in step 1 above, enter the DNS name instead of IP address in the **Server** and **Remote ID** fields.
+1. Follow instructions for your operating system.
+Note that if you specified your server's DNS name in step 1 above, enter the DNS name instead of IP address in the **Server** and **Remote ID** fields.

    #### Windows 7, 8.x and 10

-   1. Import the `.p12` file to the "Computer account" certificate store.
+   1. Securely transfer `vpnclient.p12` to your computer, then import it into the "Computer account" certificate store.
 Make sure that the client cert is placed in "Personal -> Certificates", and the CA cert is placed in "Trusted Root Certification Authorities -> Certificates".

       Detailed instructions:
       https://wiki.strongswan.org/projects/strongswan/wiki/Win7Certs